How can I write an effective academic abstract?

 - Talk generally about studies and research instead of using citations.

-Now that you’ve completed our three lessons about abstracts, consider visiting our materials section below to unlock our beginner, intermediate and advanced worksheets about this topic.
+Now that you’ve completed our three chapters about abstracts, consider visiting our materials section below to unlock our beginner, intermediate and advanced worksheets about this topic.
 These worksheets and additional materials are designed to support learning and quickly check understanding.